Asking Too Much

-"Asking too Much" is a song by American heavy metal band All That Remains.
+"Asking Too Much" is a song by American heavy metal band All That Remains.
 The song was released as a single from their sixth album, A War You Cannot Win, on March 18, 2013, and a music video was released to YouTube on April 30, 2013.
-In the U.S., it peaked at number fourteen on the Mainstream Rock Tracks chart.
+In the US, it peaked at number fourteen on the Mainstream Rock Tracks chart.